Welcome To Relief From Your Painful Feet

-Welcome to Painful-Feet.com, where we take a non-medical look at foot pains, problems such as Plantar Fasciitis and heel spurs.
+Welcome to Painful Feet, where we take a non-medical look at foot pains, problems such as solving the question of which are the best Plantar Fasciitis shoes and how to treat and recover from heel spurs.

 As a sufferer of plantar pain myself for several years now, I found it hard to get information on the Internet that was not too "technical" or "medical", hence this website was created to help you, the people with painful feet, get information and impartial reviews of products or treatments that could help you.